-There is no firm evidence that pregabalin is harmful to an unborn baby but for safety women are usually only advised to take it in pregnancy if the benefits outweigh the risks.
+There is no firm evidence that pregabalin is harmful to an unborn baby but for safety you're usually only advised to take it in pregnancy if the benefits outweigh the risks.

 If you take pregabalin for epilepsy and become pregnant, do not stop the medicine without talking to your doctor first.
-It is very important that your epilepsy is treated during pregnancy as seizures can harm you and your unborn baby.
+It's very important that epilepsy is treated during pregnancy as seizures can harm you and your unborn baby.

-Women who are trying to get pregnant or have become pregnant are routinely recommended to take at least 400mcg of a vitamin called folic acid every day.
+If you're trying to get pregnant or have become pregnant, you're routinely recommended to take at least 400mcg of a vitamin called folic acid every day.
 It helps the unborn baby grow normally.

 Pregnant women who take pregabalin are recommended to take a higher dose of folic acid.
 Your doctor might prescribe a high dose of folic acid (5mg a day) for you to take during the first 12 weeks of pregnancy.

-If you take pregabalin around the time of giving birth, your baby may need extra monitoring for a few days after they're born because they may have pregabalin withdrawal symptoms.
+If you take pregabalin around the time of giving birth, your baby may need extra monitoring for a few days after they're born.
+This is because they may have pregabalin withdrawal symptoms.

 Pregabalin and breastfeeding

-Tiny amounts of pregabalin can get into breast milk, but it is not clear whether it has any side effects on babies.
+Tiny amounts of pregabalin can get into breast milk, but it's not clear whether it can harm the baby.

-Talk to your doctor, as other drugs might be better while you are breastfeeding.
+Talk to your doctor, as other drugs might be better while you're breastfeeding.

 Cautions with other medicines